gautamgadipudi-hpe/GautamGadipudi/README.md

 👨‍🎓 Graduate student pursuing Masters degree in Computer Science at Rochester Institute of Technology.

-💻 Actively looking for Full Stack developer and Software engineer full-time roles and internships.
+💻 I am a passionate full-stack developer actively looking for Full Stack developer and Software engineer full-time roles and internships.

-:zap: I like to solve challenging problems using 1's and 0's and play board games.
+:zap: I like to solve challenging real world problems and play board games.

 ### My GitHub stats